Psalm 132

 Verse 7 marks a transition from narrative recollection to liturgical action.
 The congregation summons itself — נָבוֹאָה לְמִשְׁכְּנוֹתָיו — "let us go to his dwelling-places!"
 The plural מִשְׁכְּנוֹתָיו may reflect the multiple tent-sanctuaries that housed the ark during its wilderness and early settlement phases, or it may be a poetic plural for Zion itself.
 To worship at God's הֲדֹם רַגְלָיו — "footstool" — is a striking image.
 In the ancient Near East, the footstool of a king was where suppliants prostrated themselves.
 Here God is pictured enthroned in heaven, with the ark — and by extension Zion — as the place where his feet rest on earth.
 This imagery appears also in Isaiah 66:1 and Lamentations 2:1.

 Verse 8 is almost certainly a liturgical cry that accompanied the actual procession of the ark. קוּמָה יְהוָה לִמְנוּחָתֶךָ — "Arise, O LORD, to your resting place!" — echoes the ancient march-cry of Numbers 10:35 ("Arise, O LORD!") and its inversion at the ark's stopping place ("Return, O LORD" — Numbers 10:36).
-The word מְנוּחָה ("resting place, place of rest") is important: it anticipates God's own declaration in verse 14.
+The word מְנוּחָה ("resting place") carries the psalm's central movement forward, anticipating God's own declaration in verse 14.
 What David sought for God — a מָקוֹם ("place," v.
 5) — God now claims as his own מְנוּחָה ("resting place").
-The ark is called אֲרוֹן עֻזֶּךָ — "the ark of your might/strength" — a descriptor that recalls its role as the symbol of God's active power in battle and deliverance (1 Samuel 4:3).
+The ark is called אֲרוֹן עֻזֶּךָ — "the ark of your might" — a title recalling its role as symbol of God's active power in battle and deliverance (1 Samuel 4:3).

 Verses 9–10 form a double petition: clothe the priests with righteousness, let the saints shout, and — for David's sake — do not turn away the face of the anointed.
 The petition אַל תָּשֵׁב פְּנֵי מְשִׁיחֶךָ — "do not turn away the face of your anointed" — uses the idiom of the royal court: to "turn away the face" of a petitioner is to reject their request.
 The מָשִׁיחַ ("anointed one") here is the Davidic king, whose right to approach God in petition is grounded in the covenant with David.
-The plea is that the covenant relationship remain active and responsive.
+The plea is that the covenant not go silent — that God's responsiveness to his anointed remain intact.

 Interpretations